Note: I want this post to land in a caring way, and not an angry way. But maybe angry needs people to care.

 Regarding my burnout, I suspect a contributor to this would be a poly-wham of global crises at least.
 These would be joined by non-descript personal troubles which for personal reasons need not be described, and a sinking suspicion that the sector I’m laboring in has parenthetically suppressed all those really honest human feelings of ambivalence toward fellow man.

 Probably this is in an attempt to curry funding.
-But with the consequence that in a sick psychoanalytic upside-down sort of way the repression this tendency re-emerges in the form of a different tendency, which is a tendency towards actively hating any and all authenticity, genuine sentiment, or emotional tenderness.
+But with the consequence that in a sick psychoanalytic upside-down sort of way the repression of this tendency re-emerges in the form of a different tendency: a tendency towards actively hating any and all authenticity, genuine sentiment, or emotional tenderness.
 Because those emotions are ugly and they don’t have a crisp edge.
 Though that doesn’t mean I don’t think they aren’t vital.
 They need to be acknowledged, no?

 Otherwise, as though in some backward repression the repressed could repress the repressor for that which it is repressed.
 The darkness comes back up because you didn’t treat it right.
 The shadowy part of the human soul might come and subdue the higher values for which it was subsumed, to begin with.